 After you bring your dog and her puppies home, you will need to monitor them carefully.
-Follow your veterinarian’s instructions, and call Pet Royale if any problems arise.
+Follow your veterinarian’s instructions, and call Family Pet Medical Center if any problems arise.

 In a feline c-section, your veterinarian will surgically remove your cat’s unborn kittens from her uterus.
 Feline c-sections typically will be performed when your cat suffers complications during delivery.
 In most cases, a feline c-section will be an emergency rather than an elective surgery.
 However, some breeds, including Persians, are prone to difficult births and might have elective c-sections.

 If you want, you can also ask your vet to spay your cat following her c-section to prevent future pregnancies.

 Your veterinarian might perform several tests to determine whether a Fort Lauderdale vet c-section might be necessary.
 They might digitally palpitate the vaginal area to check for pelvic abnormalities and fetal sizes.
 They might try to manually remove the kittens without surgery.
 However, if your cat’s pelvis is too narrow to deliver her kittens, or the kittens are too large, your vet might recommend an emergency c-section.

 Your veterinarian might evaluate the kittens’ sizes, locations, and numbers with an abdominal radiograph.
 They might also perform an ultrasound to evaluate whether the kittens are in distress.
 If the kittens are overly large or are showing signs of distress, your vet might recommend an emergency c-section.